Everyone pays for energy but for most of us what we are actually paying for, and why, is a bit of a mystery.

 Annual bill of a typical household consumption

 These cost categories are split up differently across the standing charges and variable costs of gas and electricity bills.
 All the gas network costs are billed on the variable component, while almost half of electricity network costs are on the standing charge.
-In contrast, not only does gas have a much smaller amount of policy costs overall compared to electricity, but almost 40% of them are on the standing charge, compared to less than 13% for electricity.
+In contrast, not only does gas have a much smaller amount of policy costs overall compared to electricity, but almost 42% of them are on the standing charge, compared to 13% for electricity.

 Breakdown of a typical dual-fuel energy bill